coady/lupyne/docs/engine.rst

 Indexer
 ^^^^^^^^^^^^^
-.. autoclass:: lupyne.engine.Indexer
+.. autoclass:: Indexer
   :show-inheritance:
   :members:

 ParallelIndexer
 ^^^^^^^^^^^^^^^
-.. versionadded:: 1.1+
+.. versionadded:: 1.2
 .. note::  This interface is experimental and might change in incompatible ways in the next release.
 .. autoclass:: ParallelIndexer
   :show-inheritance: